TimWang95/frontend-mentor-solutions/06-testimonials-grid-section/README.md

-# Frontend Mentor - Testimonials grid section solution
+# Frontend Mentor - Testimonials grid section

 This is a solution to the [Testimonials grid section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).